christwinn/woocommerce-api-client-java/README.md

 mvn clean install
 ```

-After a successful build, add the generated artifact as a dependency in your Java project:
+Then add the locally built artifact to your project:

 ```xml
 <dependency>